-I read the other day that water is the second most popular drink in the US ….after fizzy drinks!
+I read the other day that fizzy drinks are more popular than water in the US!
 A shocking statistic when you consider that our love of sugary drinks is one reason for soaring levels of obesity, type 2 diabetes, stroke and more.

 And that’s not even taking into account the rising popularity of specialist coffees served in most high street coffee bars laden with calories, sugar and fat – which is contributing to our expanding waistlines and the health problems that go with it.